developer-espark/Ringer-Interactive-Android/README.md

-<h1 align="center">Ringer Interactive</h1>
+<h1 align="center">Ringer Interactive SDK - Android</h1>

 <p align="center">
-Ringer is an Android SDK based on Contacts
+Ringer is an Android SDK that allows the mobile app to save and update contacts along with notifications.
+The end result is such that the app can push fullscreen images to call recipients' mobile phones, and the sdk can provide information on the call recipient's device, such as OS version of Device, Device Name, and Timezone of Device.
 </p>

 ## Download SDK
-Go to the [Releases](https://github.com/developer-espark/Ringer-Interactive-Android) to download latest SDK
+Please visit the [Releases](https://github.com/developer-espark/Ringer-Interactive-Android) to get latest package.

-### Here is the SDK instruction how to use
+### Here are the instructions to implement this SDK within your own mobile application.
 ### Minimum SDK Version Supported is 7 Nouget

 # Step 1
-If you already using the firebase than use below code
+If you are already using the Firebase you can use the following code.

-Add below function in the FirebaseMessagingService
+Add the function below in the FirebaseMessagingService

 ```onMessageReceived